pulumi/docs/content/docs/reference/programming-model.md

 > Note: It is likely that the format of the URN will be changed in the future to be simpler and more flexible.

-Because it is used as the unique identity of a resource within a stack, this URN must be unique for each resource created by a single Pulumi program.
+Since the URN serves as the unique identity of a resource within a stack, it must be unique for each resource created by a single Pulumi program.
 In particular, this requires that the resource name must be unique among resources of the same type with the same type of parent component.

-Any change to the URN of a resource will cause the old and new resources to be treated as unrelated - the new one will be created (since it was not in the prior state) and the old one will be deleted (since it is not in the new desired state).
+Any change to the URN of a resource will cause the old and new resources to be treated as unrelated---the new one will be created (since it was not in the prior state) and the old one will be deleted (since it is not in the new desired state).
 This includes changing the `name` used to construct the resource or changing the parent of a resource.
-Both of these operations will lead to a different URN, and thus to a `create` and a `delete` operation instead of an `update` or `replace` operation of the resource.
+Both of these operations will lead to a different URN, and a `create` and a `delete` operation instead of an `update` or `replace` operation of the resource.
 As a result, changes to names must be made with care.

 Resources constructed as children of a [component](#components) should make sure that their names will be unique across multiple instances of the component.
-In general, that means that the name of the component instance itself (the `name` parameter passed in to the component constructor) shoud be used as part of the name of the child resources.
+In general, the name of the component instance itself (the `name` parameter passed in to the component constructor) shoud be used as part of the name of the child resources.

 #### Auto-naming {#autonaming}

-The name of a resource is also used by many providers as a default prefix for constructing the cloud-provider name for the resource.
+The name of a resource is also used by many providers as a default prefix for constructing the cloud provider name for the resource.
 For example, constructing a `new aws.s3.Bucket("mybucket")` will result in an AWS bucket named something like `mybucket-eb24ea8`.

 This random postfix is added by default for two reasons.
 First, it ensures that two instances of a program can be deployed to the same environment without risk of name collisions.
 Second, it ensures that it will be possible to do zero-downtime replacements when needed, by creating the new resource first, updating any references to point to it, and then deleting the old resource.

-In cases where the two proprties above are not required, and where it would be useful to be able to precisely specify the name, it is typically possible to provide a `name: ` argument to the resource inputs to specify an explicit cloud-provider name.
+In cases where the two properties above are not required, and where it would be useful to be able to precisely specify the name, it is typically possible to provide a `name: ` argument to the resource inputs to specify an explicit cloud-provider name.
 For resources that may need to be replaced, this will often require also specifying `deleteBeforeReplace: true` in the resources's `ResourceOptions`.

 #### Resource get (#resource-get)